 Why does looking after your gut microbiome in later-life matter?

-As mentioned earlier, a balanced gut microbiome and well-functioning immune system is important for brain health.
-It’s not only true in old age, as research has shown that imbalance in the gut microbiome is associated with psychological problems, such as anxiety or depression.
+A balanced gut microbiome and well-functioning immune system are important for brain health.
+It’s not only true in old age, as research has shown that imbalance in the gut microbiome is associated with psychological states, such as anxiety and depression.
 Researchers demonstrated that how we cope with stress is gut-brain axis dependent, for example by showing that healthy adults who took a fibre supplement, Bimuno, paid less attention to negative information and had lower levels of cortisol, a stress hormone which is linked to anxiety.5

 How does the gut microbiome affect sleep?